RangerMauve/hyper-sdk/README.md

 Initializes a Hypercore (aka Feed) and begins replicating it.

 - `keyOrName`: This **must** be provided.
-It's either a Dat URL / key or a string identifying the name of the feed.
+It's either a `hyper://` URL / key or a string identifying the name of the feed.
 If you want to have a writable feed, you can use the name to generate one and use the name later to get the same feed back without having to save the key somewhere.
 - `opts`: The options for configuring this feed
   - `sparse: true`: Whether the history should be loaded on the fly instead of replicating the full history
   - `valueEncoding: 'json' | 'utf-8' | 'binary'`: The encoding to use for the data stored in the hypercore.
 Use JSON to store / retrieve objects.